Uncovering causes of dull skin, and the best path to radiancePosted on November 22, 2023 Written by: 100% PURE ®

 #2: Not Exfoliating Enough

-What to do: For best results, exfoliate 2-3x a week.
+What to do: For best results, exfoliate properly for your skin type.
 Exfoliate less if you’re using a more potent product; exfoliate more often if you’re using a gentler product.

 What to do: Smoking less or not at all is the best way to avoid these symptoms.
 Talk to your doctor for help in forming a plan!